randy3k/radian/README.md

 # automatically adjust R buffer size based on terminal width
 options(radian.auto_width = TRUE)

-# insert new line between prompts
+# insert new line between prompts, turnning it off may hide buffered lines
 options(radian.insert_new_line = TRUE)

 # when using history search (ctrl-r/ctrl-s in emacs mode), do not show duplicate results